Comparison11 min read

 Engagement typeMulti-vendor projectSingle-vendor projectOngoing subscription

-Typical ICPEnterpriseMid-marketSMB
+Typical clientEnterpriseMid-marketSMB

 Sales cycle6–18 months2–6 monthsWeeks

-Required SaaS capabilityCertification, joint account planningDeal reg, enablement, MDFMulti-tenant, white-label, PSA integration
+Typical requirementsCertification, joint account planningDeal reg, enablement, MDFMulti-tenant, white-label, PSA integration

 Systems Integrators: Multi-Vendor, Enterprise, Project-Based

-A systems integrator (SI) is a services firm that designs and implements multi-vendor solutions for enterprise customers.
+A systems integrator (SI) is a services firm that designs and implements multi-vendor solutions for enterprise clients.
 Accenture, Deloitte, Capgemini, and IBM Consulting are the global heavyweights; regional and boutique firms occupy the mid-market and specialized tiers.

-How SaaS vendors work with SIs:
+How MSPs work with SIs:

 VARs: Single-Vendor, Mid-Market, Services-Attached

-How SaaS vendors work with VARs:
+How MSPs work with VARs:

 • Enablement programs — Sales certification, technical certification, demo environments, battle cards.